limine-bootloader/limine/PROTOCOL.md

 If booted by EFI/UEFI, boot services are exited.

-`rsp` is set to point to a stack, in bootloader-reserved memory, which is at least 16KiB (16384 bytes) in size.
+`rsp` is set to point to a stack, in bootloader-reserved memory, which is at least 16KiB (16384 bytes) in size, or the size specified in the Stack Size Request (see below).
 An invalid return address of 0 is pushed to the stack before jumping to the kernel.

 All other general purpose registers are set to 0.